FrancoRosa/update-ui/readme.md

 # Update ui

-> UI to upload files to a temporaly file, then move the files into its desired location based on a instructions file
+> UI to upload files and run commands from a password protected zip file to provide patchs or updates

 - [Update ui](#update-ui)
   - [Deploy instructions](#deploy-instructions)